What is FMV? (& How to Determine Fair Market Value of Home)

 Comparing this data to your property will give you insights into the current demand for your type of house in the market, along with an estimate of how long it may take to sell.

-For more in-depth research, you can also engage with companies that buy houses as they can provide you with an estimate of how much your home is worth.
+For more in-depth research, you can also engage with a company like ours as we can provide you with an estimate of how much your home is worth.

 4. Property tax assessment